Peter Hoefer – Managing Director

 Peter has also completed risk management plans and/or assessments for a number of programs and projects including:

-- financial management risk plans for ComSuper, AUSTRAC, AEC, Agriculture and Health
+- financial management risk plans: ComSuper, AUSTRAC, AEC, DAFF and DoH;

-- major projects including Villawood Detention Centre and the AFP Majura Complex
+- major projects: Villawood Detention Centre, and AFP Majura Complex;

 - program assurance framework for managing service providers for the Job Network.